LottieFiles/lottie-docs/docs/breakdown/bezier.md

 ## Beziers in Lottie

-An shape in Lotttie is represented as a cubic polybezier and it's represented in the JSON as an object with the following attributes:
+A shape in Lotttie is represented as a cubic polybezier and it's represented in the JSON as an object with the following attributes:

 `v` is an array of vertices.